Today we have another guest post from Chloë, our favourite pun-cracking eco-hippy…this time about whether university now makes financial sense?

 What about tier C?
 Well, sorry to be the bearer of bad news but many other subjects (e.g. media studies / international politics / gender studies / art history) are now scams perpetrated on naive young people by bloated educational empires, saddling students with debt / graduate tax for zero value added to their career prospects.

-The Culture Wars are now upon us and a generation is being brainwashed.
-Universities are incubators of identity politics and the more they go down the woke route, the more they weaken the value of their (and your) credentials.
-This won’t happen overnight: it took Oxbridge / The Ivy League / The Russell Group hundreds of years to build valuable brands.
-But it’s much quicker to destroy than to build.
+Universities are incubators of the identity politics that has fueled the The Culture War and the more they go down the woke route, the more they weaken the value of their (and your) credentials.

 Let’s be careful out there!